 “No matter what my father did, my mother never raised her voice to him, never demanded he stay at home when she knew he was going out with another woman.
 It ate at my mother, made her old and bitter.
 But she never gave up hope that he’d change—until he started whoring around for the whole town to notice.
 Whoever shot the arrow, that McCray pig killed my father.”

-Get the entire book FREE– just CLICK HERE
+Get the entire book today– just CLICK HERE to order

 Because this is my last post on this book and you’ll want to know who really killed wicked Chuck Fowler.